Focused fields of ultrashort radially-polarized laser pulses having low-order spatio-temporal couplings

 The implication is that the initial fields $\tilde{E}_r$, $\tilde{E}_z$, and $\tilde{B}_{\theta}$ must be transformed to Cartesian coordinates, and all fields $\tilde{E}_x$, $\tilde{E}_y$, $\tilde{E}_z$, $\tilde{B}_x$, and $\tilde{B}_y$ ($\tilde{B}_z=0$ still) must be calculated at all $x$, $y$, and $z$ positions.
 However, because the frequencies are shifted a different amount along $x$ in the focal plane, the coordinate transformation is also frequency dependent.
 This concept is sketched in Fig.~\ref{fig:SC_concept}(c) for $\tilde{E}_r$ and in Fig.~\ref{fig:SC_concept}(d) for $\tilde{B}_{\theta}$.
 The results are:

 where $r'=\sqrt{(x-x_0)^2+y^2}$.
 The $\tilde{E}_z$ field does not require any transformation, but it is still distributed along $x$ according to $x_0$.

-As before we use pulses that have Gaussian spatial and temporal profiles, with characteristic widths $w_0$ and $\tau_0$ respectively, at a central wavelength $\lambda_0$ ($\omega_0=2\pi c/\lambda_0$).
+As before we use pulses that have Gaussian spatial and temporal profiles, with characteristic widths $s_0$ and $\tau_0$ respectively, at a central wavelength $\lambda_0$ ($\omega_0=2\pi c/\lambda_0$).
 The fields of the focused RPLB with SC are modeled similarly in the frequency domain as in Ref.~\cite{sainte-marie17,jolly19-1} and the previous sections.
-We first must simply have the new frequency dependent coordinate $\rho'=r'/w_0=\sqrt{(x-x_0)^2+y^2}/w_0$.
-However a more complicated step is to apply the transformation to Cartesian coordinates from Eqs.~(\ref{eq:Cart1})--(\ref{eq:Cart4}) as follows
+We first must simply have the new frequency dependent coordinate $\rho'=r'/s_0=\sqrt{(x-x_0)^2+y^2}/s_0$.
+However a more complicated step is to apply the transformation to Cartesian coordinates together with the amplitude modifications from Eqs.~(\ref{eq:Cart1})--(\ref{eq:Cart4}) resulting in

-where $C_n$ and $S_n$ are as in Eqs.~(\ref{eq:C_n})--(\ref{eq:S_n}), with only the modified $r'$ replacing $r$ in the amplitude and phase:
+where $C_n$ and $S_n$ are as in Eqs.~(\ref{eq:C_n})--(\ref{eq:S_n}), with the modified $r'$ replacing $r$ in the amplitude and phase:

 After calculating the fields in frequency space they must be inverse Fourier transformed to time as before.